Death of Thomas Kelly: Court proceedings

 Loveridge made several comments regarding the death of Kelly in the days following the attack.
-On July 8, 2012, a news story on Kelly's condition was broadcast on television, to which Loveridge appeared worried, asking "was that one of my fights?
+On 8 July 2012, a news story on Kelly's condition was broadcast on television, to which Loveridge appeared worried, asking, "Was that one of my fights?
 I don't know".
 He also expressed concern over whether he matched the description of the offender's appearance.
-On July 12, 2012, Loveridge confided in the coach of his rugby league team, making statements such as "I don't remember what happened that night, it could have been me.
+On 12 July 2012, Loveridge confided in the coach of his rugby league team, making statements such as "I don't remember what happened that night, it could have been me.
 I was drunk".

 Arrest

-On July 18, 2012, police arrested Loveridge at the Belmore Sports Ground at 7:20pm.
-He was charged with the murder of Kelly at the Campsie police station.
+On 18 July 2012, the police arrested Loveridge at the Belmore Sports Ground at 7:20 pm, and took him to the Campsie police station, where he was charged with Kelly’s murder.
 In March 2013, representatives of Loveridge offered a guilty plea to manslaughter and four counts of assault if the charge of murder was revoked.
-After deliberation, the Director of Public Prosecutions accepted the deal and Loveridge was committed to the Central Local Court for sentencing before being submitted to the Supreme Court on September 6, 2013.
+After deliberation, the Director of Public Prosecutions accepted the deal, and Loveridge was committed to the Central Local Court for sentencing before being submitted to the Supreme Court on 6 September 2013.

 Trial

-Loveridge pleaded guilty to all counts he was charged with and the trial went directly to sentencing.
+Loveridge pleaded guilty to all charges, and the trial went directly to sentencing.
 The judge considered both aggravating and mitigating factors when deciding on a penalty.
-Loveridge's previous criminal record, the unprovoked nature of the attacks and drunken conduct were deemed as aggravating the circumstances of the crime.
-Loveridge's disadvantaged background, remorse and prospects for rehabilitation were considered as a point of leniency.
+Loveridge's previous criminal record, the unprovoked nature of the attacks, and drunken conduct were deemed aggravating factors.
+His disadvantaged background, remorse, and prospects for rehabilitation were considered as points of leniency.
 Loveridge received a 25% sentencing discount for pleading guilty.

 At the conclusion of the hearing, the judge sentenced Loveridge to a total of seven years and two months, with parole eligibility after five years and two months.
 The sentences for the four other assaults amounted to a fixed term of eighteen months imprisonment.
 The individual sentence for the death of Thomas Kelly consisted of a non-parole period of four years, with an additional two-year term.
-Loveridge would be eligible for release on parole on November 18, 2017.
+Loveridge would be eligible for release on parole on 18 November 2017.

 The initial sentence was met with frustration from Kelly's parents, who branded the punishment "an absolute joke".
 Loveridge was remanded in custody up until the lodging of an appeal in 2014 by the Director of Public Prosecutions.